June 13, 2025

 Receipt scanning accuracy gets strong feedback as well.
 Users say the AI reliably reads and categorizes expense data, minimizing errors and reducing the need for manual corrections.

 I’ve seen G2 users mention that while Fyle is fast, the speed can sometimes be a drawback.
-Notifications and updates pop up quickly—so much so that they can feel overwhelming, especially when managing multiple transactions at once.
+Notifications and updates pop up quickly that they can feel overwhelming at times, especially when managing multiple transactions at once.

 “I wish it was easier to complete an expense from the text message function.
 It's easy to load a photo, and Fyle will match it, but I wish coding it and providing the "Purpose" was easier.
 Also, I wish Fyle didn't create a duplicate expense when you submit a receipt with a gratuity on it because the full amount hasn't been posted yet on the back end.”